Teach Abroad Timeline: Planning in the Age of CoronavirusBy Coleen Monroe

 Ready to apply to your dream job?
 Find out how to prepare for a TEFL/TESOL interview.

-Due to the restrictions of social distancing still in place around the world and the shortage of English language teachers in many countries, it’s a perfect time to get a job teaching English online.
-There are a lot of ways to make this work for you and your schedule, including:
+Due to the restrictions of social distancing still in place around the world and the shortage of English language teachers in many countries, it’s a perfect time to get a job teaching English online or to volunteer to teach English.
+Here are some of the options you have:

-Some of the reasons to teach online now before going abroad include:
+Some of the reasons to teach online now before going abroad or to volunteer teach include:

-If you’re interested in teaching somewhere with a long application process (South Korea, China, and many other Asian countries), you may want to start the process early.
+Keep in mind that if you’re interested in teaching somewhere with a long application process (South Korea, for example), you may want to start the process early.

 Each country is different, but in general, the documents you’ll likely need include: